jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 scans and anomaly detection, pattern identification, and root cause evidence discovery.
-LLMs excel at synthesizing complex information and presenting it in clear, concise languagehelping analysts select the best cyber analytics for different scenarios.
+LLMs excel at synthesizing complex information and presenting it in clear, concise language—helping analysts select the best cyber analytics for different scenarios.
 As the threat landscape evolves and analysis techniques expand, even experienced